bonitasoft/bonita-doc/md/single-sign-on-with-oidc.md

     }
     ```
     + The property `realm` is only required if you use a Keycloak server as OIDC provider or if you want to benefit from the templating in the `*-path` properties ({realm-name} will be replaced with the realm value).
 If you use a Keycloak server, make sure you set it with the name of the realm in which your Bonita OIDC client is/will be created.
     + `auth-server-url` is the base URL of the OIDC provider server.
-All other service endpoints are derived from this.
+All other service endpoints URL values can reuse this base URL with the placeholder`{auth-server-url}`.
-    + `auth-path` needs to be set with the path of your OIDC provider Authorization endpoint.
-It is prefixed with the value of `auth-server-url` to build the request URL.
+    + `auth-path` needs to be set with the URL of your OIDC provider Authorization endpoint.
+It can be prefixed with `{auth-server-url}` to only indicate the path of the service or be a full absolute URL.
 This property is specific to Bonita OIDC module and is not supported/documented by Keycloak.
-    + `token-path` needs to be set with the path of your OIDC provider Token endpoint.
-It is prefixed with the value of `auth-server-url` to build the request URL.
+    + `token-path` needs to be set with the URL of your OIDC provider Token endpoint.
+It can be prefixed with `{auth-server-url}` to only indicate the path of the service or be a full absolute URL.
 This property is specific to Bonita OIDC module and is not supported/documented by Keycloak.
-    + `token-service-logout-path` needs to be set with the path of your OIDC provider Logout endpoint.
-It is prefixed with the value of `auth-server-url` to build the request URL.
+    + `token-service-logout-path` needs to be set with the URL of your OIDC provider Logout endpoint.
+It can be prefixed with `{auth-server-url}` to only indicate the path of the service or be a full absolute URL.
 This property is specific to Bonita OIDC module and is not supported/documented by Keycloak.
-    + `token-audience-path` needs to be set with the path of the URL that will be used as audience in the ID token (`aud` claim).
-It is prefixed with the value of `auth-server-url` to build the request URL.
+    + `token-audience-path` needs to be set with the URL of the URL that will be used as audience in the ID token (`aud` claim).
+It can be prefixed with `{auth-server-url}` to only indicate the path of the service or be a full absolute URL.
 This property is specific to Bonita OIDC module and is not supported/documented by Keycloak.
-    + `jwks-path` needs to be set with the path of your OIDC provider JSON Web Key Set endpoint.
-It is prefixed with the value of `auth-server-url` to build the request URL.
+    + `jwks-path` needs to be set with the URL of your OIDC provider JSON Web Key Set endpoint.
+It can be prefixed with `{auth-server-url}` to only indicate the path of the service or be a full absolute URL.
 This property is specific to Bonita OIDC module and is not supported/documented by Keycloak.
     + `resource` is the OIDC client Id given to your Bonita installation.
 You can change it if you want but you need to provide it to your OIDC provider.
     + the `ssl-required` property value may need to be changed if Bonita Portal and the IdP are not both accessed via HTTPS.
 Possible values for this property are: `all`, `external`, and `none`.
 For `all`, all requests must come in via HTTPS.
 For `external`, only non-private IP addresses must come over via HTTPS.
 For `none`, no requests are required to come over via HTTPS.
     + the `principal-attribute` value indicates the OIDC ID Token attribute (`preferred_username`, `sub`, `email`, `name`, etc...) to use to be considered as user identifier in the client application.
 It should match the Bonita username